ronprod/kikbot/README.md

-V5.2 was released on 09/26/2021!
+V5.3 was released on 11/28/2021!
 For more information, check [Updates.md](https://github.com/StethoSaysHello/KikBotnet/blob/main/Updates.md)

 # Goodbye Note

-After the 5.3 update, I will no longer be maintaining this project for the most part!
+I will no longer be maintaining this project for the most part!

 If anyone who knows python and is familiar with [Tomer8007's Kik Bot API](https://github.com/tomer8007/kik-bot-api-unofficial) would like to take over this project, shoot me an email at StethoSpasm@Gmail.com.
 In the meantime, I'm not dead!
-I'm working on other projects, some of which are related to this botnet, like a [KivyMD](https://kivymd.readthedocs.io/en/latest/) Android app for it and a Node.js version with [YassienW's version of the API](https://github.com/YassienW/kik-node-api) that I'm almost ready to release.
+I'm working on other projects, some of which are related to this botnet, like a [KivyMD](https://kivymd.readthedocs.io/en/latest/) Android app for it and a Node.js version with [YassienW's version of the API](https://github.com/YassienW/kik-node-api) that's now in beta testing!

 # About
 This is a Kik botnet that uses [Tomer8007's Kik Bot API](https://github.com/tomer8007/kik-bot-api-unofficial) to spam users and groups.